Shannon Johnson Kershner

 Describing itself as a congregation made up of people from all over the theological, social, and economic spectrum, Black Mountain Presbyterian Church is a congregation of diverse ages and “probably twice as many retired pastors and missionaries in the congregation on a Sunday morning than there are lawyers, doctors, and school teachers.”

-Shannon serves on the Board of Trustees at Union Presbyterian Seminary in Richmond, Virginia and as co-director for the strategy team of the NEXT Church movement in the PCUSA.
+Shannon serves on the Board of Trustees at Union Presbyterian Seminary in Richmond, Virginia and as a member of the strategy team of the NEXT Church movement in the PCUSA.
 As Shannon describes it, “NEXT Church is an organic movement within the PCUSA that began when some pastors got together for honest conversation about what might be next for our denomination. . . .
 NEXT is committed to encouraging healthy tissue in the life of the church.
 We are committed to strengthening relationships between healthy leaders in our denomination, as well as between congregations.
 We desire to be a platform for folks who are doing innovative and good ministry to tell their story so that all of us can learn from it.”

 Shannon’s sermons have been published in the Journal for Preachers and Lectionary Homiletics, and she has been a preacher and worship leader at various worship and preaching conferences, including serving as worship leader for Austin Seminary’s MidWinters event earlier this year.